Alternative Names: None

 Underwater directions: This is a small bay so just explore

-Other comments: Babbacombe is known for cuttlefish arriving to mate and lay eggs in the very shallow weed just off the shore from early April to mid May.The beach can get very busy on a summers day.
-During prolonged periods of low south Westerly winds the underwater visibility is best.
+Other comments: Babbacombe is known for cuttlefish arriving to mate and lay eggs in the very shallow weed just off the shore from early April to mid-May.The beach can get very busy on a summers day.
+During prolonged periods of low south Westerly winds, the underwater visibility is best.
 Don't forget to use the comments at the bottom of the page to let other Divers know what its like to dive here.

 Site Hazards: Swell